Budapest Fun

 Text from this original Budapest article on Wikipedia.

-Image copyright hpgruesen [CC0], via Wikimedia Commons.
+Image from hpgruesen, CC0, via Wikimedia Commons.

 Back to the top of this Scottish Country Dancing Instructions 'Budapest Fun' page